Independent record label: 1940s–1960s

+During the 1960s, rock label Elektra, R&B labels such as Motown, Stax records released singles and albums.
 In the United Kingdom during the 1950s and 1960s, the major labels EMI, Philips, and Decca had so much power that smaller labels struggled to establish themselves.
 Several British producers launched independent labels, including Joe Meek (Triumph Records), Andrew Loog Oldham (Immediate Records), and Larry Page (Page One Records).
 Chrysalis Records, launched by Chris Wright and Terry Ellis, was perhaps the most successful independent label from that era.

-Several established artists started their own independent labels, including The Beatles' Apple Records, and The Rolling Stones' Rolling Stones Records.
-These labels tended to fail commercially or be acquired by the major labels.
+Prior to the late 1970s, major record companies held so much power that independent labels struggled to establish themselves.
+During this time, some popular artists formed their own labels, such as the Beatles' Apple Records, Frank Zappa's Straight and Bizarre Records, as well as the Rolling Stones' Rolling Stones Records and Grateful Dead's Grateful Dead Records.
+However, these ventures often failed commercially or were eventually absorbed by major labels, until the launch of new labels like Virgin Records.

+Independent labels gained further prominence in the American 1960s underground music scene such as ESP-Disk and International Artists.
+Other independent labels included those in Germany's krautrock scene like Kraftwerk's own label Kling Klang Records as well as Ohr, Brain, and Sky Records.

 Internationally, the situation was different.
 In Sweden, three of the four biggest rock bands at the time were signed and saw great commercial success with independent labels.
 These included Hep Stars (Olga Records), Tages (Platina Records) and Ola & the Janglers (Gazell Records).
 According to Företagskällan, these three artists secured an interest for minor record labels, a situation which otherwise would've led to 'the big five' having full control of the Swedish music scene during the 1980s.

-1970s: Punk and pub rock
+1970s: Punk and DIY

 Early independents of the 1970s included labels such as MAM Records, set up by the Gordon Mills' Management Agency & Music company.
 However MAM, like many of the small independents in the United Kingdom ended up signing a distribution deal with a major to remain viable, with MAM's records being licensed and distributed by Decca until it was sold to Chrysalis.

-For many years, the general consensus was that the punk rock movement was the main turning point for independent labels, with the movement's do-it-yourself ethos creating an even greater proliferation of independent labels.
-However, only in the 21st Century that the pub rock scene has been re-evaluated by cultural historians and in rock documentaries such as Sky Arts' Trailblazers series, with the genre being given a more prominent role in music history than it had.
-The pub rock scene included labels such as Chiswick Records and Stiff Records, the latter being a company known for rude slogans, bizarre releases (such as The Wit And Wisdom Of Ronald Reagan) and tours by train.
-Even though Stiff Records released the UK's first punk single, ("New Rose" by The Damned on 22 October 1976), the company is sometimes excluded from various lists of 'greatest independent labels' due to its association with Island Records in the 1980s (though ranked at number 7 on the NME's list from 2015).

-In the United States, independent labels such as Beserkley found success with artists such as The Modern Lovers.
-Another factor that came to define independent labels was the method of distribution, which had to be independent of the major labels for records to be included in the UK Indie Chart, with labels such as Industrial and Factory retaining full independence (though Beggars was excluded as they had a deal with Warner Brothers for Gary Numan at the time).
+During the punk rock era, the number of independent labels grew as they became integral to the early years of punk rock musical distribution, as seen with Beserkley Records in the US, who put out the debut album of The Modern Lovers which was recorded years earlier.
+In the UK, independent label Stiff Records released the first UK punk single "New Rose" by the Damned.
+In Australia, Brisbane band the Saints had their first punk release outside the US, "(I'm) Stranded", on their own "Fatal Records" label.
+This was followed by the Go-Betweens releasing "Lee Remick" a few months later.